kathlab/snip/hpc_research.md

 * Limit computational resources on a container. ❓ should work, not tested yet
 * GPU within container. ❓ should work, not tested yet
 * Filesystem mapping. ❓ should work, not tested yet
+* Long-term archival of containers.
+Is designed with that in mind ✅ works

 https://apptainer.org/docs/admin/main/installation.html